Ecoliteracy and Sustainable Life

 The activities practiced by the ethnic people are designed to serve community needs.
 The knowledge is farmer-friendly, socially accepted, and environmentally sound suited to local conditions.
 For example, Maasai people in East Africa are well known for their ability to co-exist with the wildlife for thousands of years.
 However, climatic change has a huge negative impact on indigenous communities.

-Moreover, indigenous people have been doing better when compared to modern management of land and the natural environment.
 Planting local species of plants, native and specific to particular environmental conditions is of great success.
 The traditional practices such as terracing, crop rotation, soil fertility management, and so on.

 Nevertheless, an ecosystem can maintain its overall stability by three major processes: